mliu1076/covid19-react/README.md

 Note: Mobile browsers are not officially supported and may produce layout or interaction issues.

-Proper browser usage is necessary so that the application runs smoothly since all parts(including the Google Map interface) have proper screen space and display values.
+Proper browser usage is necessary so that the application runs smoothly and to ensure all parts(including the Google Map interface) have proper screen space and display values.

 ## **Getting Started**
 Clone this repository using: